PrajwalSD/runSAS/README.md

 # runSAS
-The script allows you to execute SAS programs (or SAS Data Integration Studio deployed jobs) as flows with support for parallelism via Bash environment in various interactive and non-interactive (batch) execution modes.
+The script allows you to execute SAS programs (or SAS Data Integration Studio deployed jobs) concurrently as flows with support for many interactive and non-interactive modes.

-Whilst it doesn't claim to be fully implemented scheduler like LSF or Control-M it does provide a lot of scheduler like features.
-The core idea behind this side project is to provide SAS environments with a simple CLI tool that doesn't need any additional softwares/programs to run SAS programs/jobs.
+Whilst it doesn't claim to be fully implemented SAS job scheduler like LSF or Control-M it does provide a lot of core scheduler features.
+The motivation behind this side project was to provide existing SAS 9.x environments with a simple CLI tool to manage jobs/flows with no additional third-party softwares/programs.

+There's everything in this guide for you to get started with runSAS.

 # Screenshots
 Flows: